C4E5G3/nixs-main/content/en/_index.md

 available on Flatpaks), where you can then create virtual machines which allows you to experiment effortlessly with other Linux distros.

 I will state this more explicitly for those who are new to Linux.
 Linux comes in a bewildering array of different flavours, called 'distros', (distributions).
 There are literally hundreds of different distributions, (if not more??).
 This is all noise.
-Think of all those distros as 'tail', and Debian as 'head', i.e. simply go to the Debian website and install the latest stable version, Debian 12 I think at the moment.
+Think of all those distros as 'tail', and Debian as 'head', i.e. simply concentrate on Debian.
+Go to the Debian website and download and install the latest stable version, Debian 12 I think at the moment.
+Obviously follow a decent guide on Youtube to take you through the whole process of migrating from Windows.

 Get to grips with Debian, and the Debian package manager.
+Get to grips with Linux through Debian.
+Use either Plasma or Gnome as your desktop manager.
+Gnome is very good.

-Then once you feel comfortable, you can later install Distrobox and use it to explore other distros, in a safe space.
-The only other path might be to install SteamOS (rather than Debian), as it apparently is the best gaming OS, not that I know anything about gaming.
+Later down the line,  once you feel comfortable, you can then install Distrobox and use it to explore other distros, in a safe space.
+The only other relevant path, for those who game, might be to install SteamOS (rather than Debian), as it apparently is the best gaming OS, not that I know anything about gaming.

 Regarding Windows, (of which I have zero knowledge), you can dual boot, which is a faff, but you can more easily run it on wsl I believe...Check on ChatGPT.